ramiloif/android-folderchooser/README.md

   onPickListener(new ChooseDirectoryDialog.DirectoryChooseListener() {
       @Override
       public void onDirectoryPicked(ChooseDirectoryDialog.DialogResult result) {
-          // Listener to users choise
+          // Listener to users choice
-          // result.getPath() - The path of the folder choosed by user
+          // result.getPath() - The path of the folder picked by user
-          // result.isAskAgain()  - Did the user checked the 'Neder ask again' Checkbox if true it means never ask again resultTV.setText("You picked \n " +
+          // result.isAskAgain()  - Did the user checked the 'Never ask again' Checkbox if true it means never ask again resultTV.setText("You picked \n " +
           result.getPath() +
           "\n Never ask again = " +